Lyrebird: Molecular Conformer Ensemble Generation

 Unfortunately, finding all the conformers of a given molecule is very difficult.
 There are a variety of commonly used methods, each with its strengths and limitations.
 At Rowan, we've generally relied on two methods to date: ETKDG, a stochastic distance-geometry-based approach incorporating experimental torsional heuristics, and CREST, an iterative metadynamics-based approach that also incorporates a genetic-structure-crossing algorithm to increase diversity.
 While we've had great success with both of these methods (like many other groups), both have their problems—ETKDG is somewhat inaccurate, particularly for large and flexible molecules, and can fail in particularly complex cases, while CREST is extremely slow and often struggles to explore enough space in a reasonable time.
 As such, we've been on the lookout for alternative conformer-generation methods.

 Lyrebird is our first foray into machine-learning-based conformer-generation algorithms.
 The Lyrebird architecture is based on the ET-Flow equivariant flow-matching architecture from Hassan et al. (preprint, GitHub).
-The model learns a vector field that transports samples from a harmonic prior (conditioned on the input SMILES) to the data distribution of 3D molecular conformers.
-In practice, it learns to map randomly initialized "noise" coordinates into realistic conformations.
-This is diffusion-like, but the dynamics are deterministic (an ODE) rather than stochastic (no Brownian noise term).
-The addition of equivariance makes the model respect the physical symmetries of molecules.
+The model learns a conditional vector field that transports samples from a harmonic prior, conditioned on a covalent-bond graph, to the true distribution of 3D molecular conformers.
+The flow model then integrates a deterministic ODE to continuously transform these prior samples into realistic conformations.
+Because the network is SE(3)-equivariant, the learned vector field respects rotational and translational symmetries of molecules.

 The ET-Flow architecture.